Delta Pillowcase Turkey

 “My grandmother is one of the best cooks I have ever been around,” Heiskell says.
 “She is also a perfectionist.”
 Frustrated that her turkeys always seemed to come out of the oven just a little too brown or a tad too dry, Heiskell’s grandmother, Barbara Stott, came up with her own solution.
 Her method: wrapping the bird in a pillowcase saturated with red wine and chicken broth.
 (At the time, the pillowcase was likely made of muslin, an absorbent and porous fabric, though in today’s world of synthetics, make sure you go with 100 percent cotton.
 And be sure to thoroughly saturate the cloth.)
 By wrapping the turkey in a case, Stott was able to trap moisture and add flavor (see recipe below).
 And a very tasty family tradition was born.

-And because no turkey is complete without gravy, click here to see the recipe for Heiskell’s Million Dollar Gravy.
+And because no turkey is complete without gravy, see Heiskell’s Million Dollar Gravy recipe below.

 Delta Pillowcase Turkey